Maurice Alexander (safety): 2014

-On June 23, 2014, the St. Louis Rams signed Alexander to a four-year, $2.68 million contract that includes a signing bonus of $464,260.
+On June 23, 2014, the Rams signed Alexander to a four-year, $2.68 million contract that includes a signing bonus of $464,260.

 Throughout training camp, Alexander competed for a job as a backup safety against Cody Davis, Christian Bryant, Lamarcus Joyner, and Matt Daniels.
 Head coach Jeff Fisher named him the backup strong safety to begin the regular season, behind T. J. McDonald.

-He made his professional regular season debut in the St. Louis Rams' Week 2 matchup at the Tampa Bay Buccaneers, but only appeared on special teams during their 19–17 victory.
+He made his professional regular season debut in the Rams' Week 2 matchup at the Tampa Bay Buccaneers, but only appeared on special teams during their 19–17 victory.
 On November 16, 2014, Alexander recorded two solo tackles in the Rams' 22–7 win against the Denver Broncos in Week 11.
-He made his first career tackle during on a ten-yard kick return by Andre Caldwell in the fourth quarter.
+He made his first career tackle on a ten-yard kick return by Andre Caldwell in the fourth quarter.
 He finished his rookie season with four solo tackles in nine games and zero starts while solely appearing on special teams.

 2015

-During training camp, Alexander competed against Mark Barron and Cody Davis to be the Rams' primary backup strong safety.
+During training camp, Alexander competed against Mark Barron and Davis to be the Rams' primary backup strong safety.
 He was named the third string strong safety to begin the regular season.